ajay-dewari/Android-Network-Communication/README.md

 # Android-Network-Communication
-This is a repository that contains Android Kotlin code snippets to to make network call in android using kotlin, without using any 3rd party library
+This is a repository that contains Android Kotlin code snippets to to make network calls, without using any 3rd party library

 ## Getting the sample code